hutchskistoke/avy-savy/README.md

 ### Weaknesses:

 CSS continues to be a weakness for me.
-I anticipate this to be timeconsuming which is why I've added it to nearly every day in my project schedule.
+I anticipate this to be timeconsuming which is why I've added it as a to-do nearly every day in my project schedule.

 ### Opportunities: